KelianB/MonoFaceCompute/README.md

 | smooth_tracking | Apply a low-pass filter to the optimized pose and expression values. |
 | tracker | What face tracker to use (DECA / EMOCA / FaceReconstruction / SMIRK). |
 | shape_tracker | Optionally specify a different face tracker for recovering shape parameters (DECA / EMOCA / FaceReconstruction / SMIRK). |
-| steps | What steps to launch (extract, crop, matte, segment, landmarks, track, optimize)
+| steps | What steps to launch (extract, crop, matte, segment, landmarks, track, optimize, normals)
 | sequences | Array of:<ul><li>source: input video file, relative to *base_dir* (e.g. "1.mp4")</li><li>crop_mode: fixed / constant / smooth</li><li>face_selection_strategy: strategy to use for selecting a detection when there are multiple (max_confidence / leftmost / rightmost) (only used if crop_mode=constant or crop_mode=smooth)</li><li>fixed_crop: [center_x, center_y, size] (only used if crop_mode=fixed)</li></ol>
+| normals_estimator | What method to use for predicting normal maps (omnidata / dsine / stablenormal / sapiens).
+Note that some additional setup is needed for some (e.g. [setup_sapiens.sh](./setup_sapiens.sh)).

 ## License